 Happy chemicals are stimulated by behaviors that promote survival in the state of nature.
 Of course there were no movie or sports competitions in the state of nature, but superior skill led to reproductive success.
 Building skill triggers happy chemicals in the brain that natural selection built.
 Dopamine is the good feeling of getting a reward the meets your needs.
 Serotonin is the good feeling of getting respect from your fellow primates.
 Oxytocin is the good feeling of belonging to a protective group.

 You might deny or mask such feelings with your verbal cortex, but you have inherited a brain that needs these chemicals to feel good.
 No one can stimulate your chemicals for you.
 Your brain evolved to stimulate them by takig action to meet your needs.
 Just taking steps toward skill building gets your happy chemicals flowing once you've built the circuits that kick-start the process.
-(More on this in my book Meet Your Happy Chemicals.)
+(More on this in my book Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin and Endorphin.)
 That's why a person invests tremendous effort once they've gotten a taste of the expected reward, respect and belonging.
 The power of dopamine, serotonin and oxytocin is easier to understand when you know how they work in monkeys.

 When a monkey sees a delicious piece of fruit at the top of a tree, he has to make a decision about whether to go for it.